 How does the SNP’s budget help families?

-1. Increase to the Scottish Child Payment
+1. An increase to the Scottish Child Payment

-- The Scottish Child Payment will rise to £40 per week for children under one year old.
+The Scottish Child Payment will rise to £40 per week for children under one year old which continues the SNP government’s focus on tackling child poverty.

 - A universal breakfast club offer for all primary‑aged pupils.